Concerning atheist attacks on Theism

-When I read statements like this, I can't help but wonder which religion they are referring to.
-It can't be Christianity, because the Bible teaches us to love God and love our fellow man.
+When I read statements like this, I cannot help wondering which religion they are referring to.
+It can't be Christianity because the Bible teaches us to love God and love our fellow man.
 It teaches that the fear of the Lord is wisdom, that truthfulness is a way of life, and that eyewitness accounts of the miraculous is one of the evidences for its validity.
-Of course, the atheist would argue with all of this because he must, in spite of the facts.
+Of course, the atheist would argue with all of this because he must in spite of the facts.
 But still, if an atheist wants to attack religion in general and Christianity specifically, he should, at least, do so objectively.
-But this doesn't seem to be the hallmark of the atheistic movement; at least not from what I've seen so far.
+But this doesn't seem to be the hallmark of the atheistic movement--at least not from what I've seen so far.

 Consider the following statements from Atheists:

 - "Godism is consistent with crime, cruelty, envy, hatred, malice, and uncharitableness."

 - "As long as religious purposes are served, ethics, inquiry and reason are abandoned."